andmar8/Cordova-WP-SqlitePlugin/README.md

 Raise an issue, but I'm a busy guy, don't expect a response quickly or at all.
 I post this code for the benefit of the community and hope you can kinda figure it out, sorry I just don't have enough time to devote to supporting this.

-## Steps to get a test application off the ground
+## Steps to get a test application off the ground - (WORK IN PROGRESS)

+ - I assume you know how to install node.js, phonegap and cordova (yes, I install "both" the phonegap and cordova CLI)
- - Create a new phonegap project
+ - Create a new phonegap project: phonegap create dbTestApp --name "dbTestApp" --id "com.example.dbTestApp"
- - More steps soon...
+ - cd into your new dbTestApp folder
+ - Create a wp8 platform:
+ - Download sql library
+ - Compile sql library
+ - Add sql library to project
+ - Add in plugin references and compile flags

+## Gotchas

+ - Adding and removing the plugin seems to duplicate the cordova.js and sqllite plugin files inside the VS2012 project, simply remove the duplicates from the project if you have troubles